ChrisWhealy/DistributedSystemNotes/Lecture 7.md

 ## How Do You Take a Global Snapshot of a Distributed System?

 As has already been pointed out, in a distributed system, there really is no such things as an "observable" global state.
-Each process has its own state that is the sum total of events that have happened in that process up until some particular point.
+Each process has its own state that represents the sum total of activity in that process up until some particular point.
 This includes the state of the process' internal memory.

 So, we could lasso all the events and internal variables of a process and call that the state...